ajithcnambiar/WireSharkSSLDecryption/README.md

     Key File: /path/to/localhost.key
     ```

-6. Wireshark packets will be refreshed with decrypted information in the packets.
+6. Wireshark will be refreshed with decrypted information in the packets.